rithik-b/PlaylistLoaderPlugin/README.md

 If you encounter any issues with this mod, PM me on Discord PixelBoom#6948 or file an Issue on GitHub and I'll fix it as soon as I can.
 For support with the mod, DM me or @ me on the #pc-mod-support channel on the BSMG discord.

+## Compilation Instructions (If you just want to use the plugin, download it from the Releases Tab)
+- Open the project in Visual Studio
+- Add missing references by locating them in your Beat Saber\Beat Saber_Data\Managed and Beat Saber\Plugins directories
+- Build the project
+- The plugin would be under PlaylistLoaderPlugin\bin\Debug
 ## Screenshots
 ![](https://i.imgur.com/LbligvQ.png)